Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 La Sagrada Familia

-The highlight of our day was our visit to La Sagrada Familia.
-Purchase tickets from their official site to avoid overhead.
+The highlight of our day [and perhaps our entire visit to Barcelona with kids] was our visit to La Sagrada Familia.
+Purchase tickets before you arrive to avoid additional lines.
 You can buy just a basic ticket that includes admission to the basilica or opt for additional features.
 Kids 10 and under are free [YAY!] but require a $0 ticket.

 The ticket structure at La Sagrada Familia is:

-- Sagrada Familia with Guided Tour [admission + guided tour – 26 Euros]
+- Sagrada Familia with Guided Tour [admission + guided tour]

-- Sagrada Familia with Towers [admission + access to one of the towers + audioguide – 32 Euros]
+- Sagrada Familia with Towers [admission + access to one of the towers + audioguide]

 - Audioguides require children to be 12 years old or older